ClearGate-Int/Burp_Collector/README.md

 1. Extract API Endpoints based on the XML/JSON Content-Type in the response (SOAP, REST and GraphQL).
 2. Collect --bitrix result to JSON file with body and parameters for Postman Application
-3. Extract PATHs and Possible APIs from response body.
+3. Extract PATHs and Possible APIs from the response body.
-4. Extract URLs from response body.
+4. Extract URLs from the response body.
 5. Extract Secrets (AWS/Google/Firebase,etc').
 6. Collect JSON files based on Burp response via REGEX
 7. Convert Postman files to Excel